chef/chef-web-docs/chef_master/source/resource_windows_feature_dism.rst

 The windows_feature_dism resource has the following actions:

+``:delete``
+   Delete a Windows role / feature from the image using DISM.

 ``:install``
    Default.
 Install a Windows role / feature using DISM.

 ``:remove``
    Remove a Windows role / feature using DISM.

-``:delete``
-   Delete a Windows role / feature from the image using DISM.
+``:nothing``
+   .. tag resources_common_actions_nothing

+   This resource block does not act unless notified by another resource to take action.
+Once notified, this resource block either runs immediately or is queued up to run at the end of a Chef Infra Client run.

+   .. end_tag

 Properties
 =====================================================